impresionista/devops-static-web/readme.solution.md

 variables, and handle all of them with an speciffic tool like [Infisical](https://infisical.com/) or a vault.

+[!NOTE]
+**There is an error in the frontend:** If you try to access the `view` button for `Products`, `Shopping-cart` or `Merchandise` when the url is `http://<base_url>/#home`, the address resolution wont work for any of the microservices.
+I think this is related with an issue in the frontend code.
+I lack the knowledge to solve this.

 ## Dependencies

 - GNU make